orchestracities/ngsi-timeseries-api/doc/manuals/admin/crate.md

 # Crate

-[**Crate**](https://crate.io) is Quantumleap's default backend where NGSI data will be persisted.
-Until Quantumleap implements its querying API, you can interact directly with Crate to query all the data QL has saved from the received notifications.
+[**Crate**](https://crate.io) is QuantumLeap's default backend where NGSI data will be persisted.
+Until QuantumLeap implements its querying API, you can interact directly with Crate to query all the data QL has saved from the received notifications.

 If you followed the [Installation Guide](./index.md), you have already Crate running in a Docker container, ready to be used.